 Definition of an Aggressive Dog

-An aggressive dog — not to be confused with a reactive dog — is one that has already attacked another dog or animal or has bitten a person.
-There are many causes for a dog to become aggressive, but what we find most often is that this problem begins at home.
-The pup is deciding that he needs to take over the role as Alpha in your family (or pack, in the eyes of your pup).
+An aggressive dog — not to be confused with a reactive dog — is one that has already attacked another animal or has bitten a person.
+There are many causes for aggression, but most often this problem begins at home.
+The pup decides that he or she needs to take over the role as leader in your family (or alpha in the pack, through eyes of your pup).

 Once a dog has started down this path, it is going to take a lot of work, time, and commitment on behalf of the owner — you — to turn the tables.
 When you have taken the role of Alpha, your pup will be relieved that he no longer needs to make decisions on what is good or bad, and he will begin to relax.